 Starting a new career can feel daunting.
 As you are inexperienced, it is difficult to convince others of your talent, subsequently making it difficult to find opportunities.

-This cannot be more true for those pursuing freelancing careers, like creative workers.
-Those who start a creative career may have an aspiration for success and fame, but the reality is that she is not even sure whether she can make the ends meet by the end of the month.
-Opportunities to shine come only sporadically.
+This is especially true for those pursuing freelancing careers, like creative workers.
+Those who start a creative career may have an aspiration for success and fame, but the reality is that they are not even sure whether they can make ends meet.
+Opportunities to shine come sporadically.
 The hip-hop legend Eminem raps, “You only get one shot, do not miss your chance to blow.
 This opportunity comes once in a lifetime.”

 How do they navigate such predicaments?
 A network of collaborators plays an important role.
 But there is a conundrum.
-Research has shown that to survive, one may benefit from building a network of close and cohesive collaborators who share trust and solidarity—that is, those who would have got their back when shit hits the fan.
-But, such a network tends to lack the diversity of knowledge and skillsets that are integral to creative production.
-Those are better found in a network that connects otherwise disconnected collaborators.
-These opposing forces eventually create a survival trap, where one may build a network adept at helping her survive in the precarious career, but this very network will be unlikely to help her achieve coveted success.
+Research has shown that to survive, one may benefit from building a network of close and cohesive collaborators who share trust and solidarity—that is, those who would have their back when things hit the fan.
+However, such a network tends to lack the diversity of knowledge and skillsets that are integral to creative production.
+These are better found in a network that connects otherwise disconnected collaborators.
+These opposing forces eventually create a survival trap, where one may build a network adept at helping them survive in the precarious career, but this very network will be unlikely to help them achieve coveted success.

 But some escape this trap, while others don’t.
 What explains this difference?
 In this research that tracks the career of K-pop songwriters from their debut, we find that successful songwriters indeed escape from this trap quickly.
 But the force behind such an escape takes the form of a wake-up call.
-Those who find their close collaborators succeed before they did and those who have gambled their career on developing their styles but failed persistently are the ones who seek out new collaborators from afar and escape from their cohesive network.
+Those who find their close collaborators succeed before they do and those who have gambled their career on developing a singular style but failed in the market persistently are the ones who seek out new collaborators from afar and escape from their cohesive network.
 In more street terms, FOMO (the fear of missing out) and the grim reality that one’s work is not going to succeed push people out of their comfort zone where trivial survival is more or less secure.

 Before we conclude that people need some push to recreate their network, there is yet another twist.
-While these factors made songwriters in the survival trap motivated, such an escape only led their misery to find company—in their search for new collaborators from afar, they are more likely to join forces with others unsuccessful as they are.
-The successful ones did not want to bet on these desperate people; in fact the successful ones avoided the ones trying to escape the survival trap.
-So, the challenges remain, taking a different form—perhaps furthering the chasm between the ones who aspire to become successful and those who are already successful.
+While these factors motivated songwriters who fell into the survival trap, such an escape only led to their misery in finding company—in their search for new collaborators from afar, they are more likely to join forces with others as unsuccessful as they are.
+The successful ones did not want to bet on these desperate people; in fact, the successful ones avoided the ones trying to escape the survival trap.
+So, the challenges remain, perhaps furthering the chasm between the ones who aspire to become successful and those who are already successful.

 Lee, Y.G., & Gargiulo, M. (2022) “Escaping the Survival Trap: Network Transition among Early-Career K-Pop Freelance Songwriters.”, Administrative Science Quarterly, 67(2):339-377